Continued from part 3, on the objective grounds for faith

 Having said that, I think most proponents of unlimited satisfaction do believe that the gospel is more than just a command: they do believe that God offers salvation sincerely to the reprobate.
 Certainly I do.
 Therefore, it behooves me to defuse the Owenist’s objection in other ways.

-2. If it succeeds, it refutes Owenism as well
+2. It refutes Owenism as well

 The Owenist is either being severely myopic in making this objection, or he’s engaging in some monumental special pleading.
-To show what I mean, let’s simply plug Owen’s claim into his own view.
+To show what I mean, let’s simply plug Owen’s argument back into his own view.
 He says that “to desire what one is sure will never come to pass is not an act regulated by wisdom or counsel.”
 But he believes the gospel call is a command—and does God not desire or expect his commands to be obeyed?
 Surely it isn’t even in question that in some sense God desires what he commands, even if only in the sense that his commands are “holy and righteous and good” (Romans 7:12), since they are reflections of his own character.
 And because they are reflections of his own character, because “just and upright is he,” he has “pleasure in uprightness” (1 Chronicles 29:17) and indeed “loves righteous deeds” (Psalm 11:7).
 Do I even need to mention that to love something is, by definition, to desire it in some sense?

 Given this, the Owenist’s objection refutes his own view as well!
-If God really does desire his commands to be obeyed (in whatever sense) when he knows that they will not be obeyed, then he must not be acting in a way “regulated by wisdom.”
+If God really does desire his commands to be obeyed (in whatever sense) when he knows they will not be obeyed, then he must not be acting in a way “regulated by wisdom.”
 To avoid shooting himself in the foot with his own argument, the Owenist would have to say that God in no sense desires what he nonetheless commands—which is surely absurd and nothing but hyper-Calvinism.

 Similarly and conversely, if one hates something, then in some sense one doesn’t desire it.
 Yet, God is “not a God who delights in wickedness” but one who “hates all evildoers” (Psalm 5:4–5).
 Given the argument above, surely it is equally true that to not desire what one is sure will come to pass demonstrates just as much of a failure of God’s wisdom and counsel?
 Under any Calvinistic view, God decrees everything which comes to pass.
 So, in making this argument, the Owenist is really not thinking things through.